jbloomlab/seqneut-pipeline/README.md

 As you add barcodes to drop for a plate, you should add a comment in the YAML on why the barcode is being dropped.
 Note that if a barcode is entirely missing from the viral library for many plates, you may want to update the `viral_barcodes` entry instead to just remove it.

+#### wells_to_drop
+If there are samples that are failing some of the QC above, you can specify their well identifiers in a list here and they will be dropped.
+As you add wells (samples) to drop for a plate, you should add a comment in the YAML on why the sample is being dropped.

 ## Output of the pipeline
 The results of running the pipeline are put in the `./results/` subdirectory of your main repo.
 We recommend using the `.gitignore` file in [./test_example/.gitignore] in your main repo to only track key results in your GitHub repo.